Breast cancer staging

 Tests and procedures used to stage your breast cancer

-To gather the necessary information, your doctor will ask questions about your medical history, do a careful physical examination, and review all the tests you've had.
-This also can include review of the results from the biopsy of the tumor or suspicious area.
-If you've already had surgery to remove your cancer and sample your lymph nodes for cancer cells, your doctor will use information from your pathology report.
+To gather the necessary information, your doctor will ask questions about your medical history, do a careful physical examination and review all the tests you've had.
+This can also include review of the results from the biopsy of the tumor or suspicious area.
+If you've already had surgery to remove your cancer and look for cancer cells in your lymph nodes, your doctor will use information from your pathology report.

 Some additional tests may be needed, but most women with a new diagnosis of breast cancer don't need all the diagnostic tests available.
 Staging tests include:

 Breast cancer stages range from 0 to IV, with many subcategories.
 Lower numbers indicate earlier stages of cancer, while higher numbers reflect late-stage cancers.

 For example, a stage IIIA tumor is larger than 5 cm (2 inches) and has spread to one to three lymph nodes under the arm.
 Other stage IIIA tumors may be any size and have spread into multiple lymph nodes.
 The lymph nodes clump and attach to one another or to the surrounding tissue.

 In stage IIIB breast cancer, a tumor of any size has spread to tissues near the breast — the skin and chest muscles — and may have spread to lymph nodes within the breast or under the arm.
 Stage IIIB also includes inflammatory breast cancer, an uncommon but aggressive type of breast cancer.

 Stage IIIC cancer is a tumor of any size that has spread:

 Primary breast tumors vary in shape and size.
 The smallest lesion that can be felt by hand is typically 1.5 to 2 centimeters (about 1/2 to 3/4 inch) in diameter.
 Sometimes tumors that are 5 ...